DavidGoodwin/amavisd-wblist/README.md

 ## What is it ?

-This is a web based interface to the amavisd-new policy database.
+This is a web based interface to some amavisd-new things.

+ * Policy database - how mails to defined recipients are treated (spam threshold, AV checks etc)
+ * Quarantined emails - if a policy defines it, mail will be quarantined ... you can view and release them here
+ * Whitelist/Blacklist - some senders you do (or don't!) like....

-If you're running amavisd, you can :
+So if you're running amavisd, this can help you -

  * Create policy rules (who should receive spam/viruses etc, what scoring thresholds there are etc)
  * Create whitelist or blacklist entries (i.e. allow anyone from: @google.com to email bob@example.com, or block foo@bar.com from emailing bob@example.com).
+ * View and release quarantined emails ....

 ## Requirements